Russia and the American Revolution: Legacy of the war in Russia and America

 Unbeknownst to many, Russia played a significant role in the American Revolutionary War.
 First and foremost, Catherine the Great's position as perhaps the foremost sponsor of ongoing mediations between the European powers and America, that transpired during the war years, ultimately served as a means of legitimizing and rallying support for the American cause, amongst the other European powers.
 Her political and military positions acted to further isolate the British within greater European politics, and in the final analysis, to help pave the way for the eventual victory of the young republic.
-"The proclamation of the Declaration of Armed Neutrality by Russia, which received the official approval of the Continental Congress of the United States in October 1780, had great international significance."
+According to Nikolai Bolkhovitinov, "the proclamation of the Declaration of Armed Neutrality by Russia, which received the official approval of the Continental Congress of the United States in October 1780, had great international significance."
 If Catherine the Great had not politically maneuvered with other imperial powers and negotiated neutrality with other potentially belligerent states, and if instead, she had chosen to support the British position, then perhaps the American Revolution may have been a somewhat different story.

 Other than Russia's influence on the United States during this time, the Eurasian Empire and the United States had many mutually beneficial relationships.
 Several scholars from both states, such as Benjamin Franklin and Mikhail Lomonosov, had direct or indirect relationships with one another.
 The Imperial Academy of Sciences in St. Petersburg even elected Franklin to its honorary ranks in November 1789.
 Russia and America also shared a prosperous commercial relationship.
 Though no Russian ships directly reached the ports of America during the war due to the empire's declaration of neutrality, many merchants from both countries were freely trading with each other after 1783.